 ESX lets the user host as many virtual machines as required with just the server hardware, utilizing the server's potential to the fullest.
 However, as with all network devices, ESX hosts need constant monitoring and management.
 This calls for a dedicated ESX management tool for ESX host management in your network.

 Meet OpManager, the one-stop solution for all your ESX monitoring needs.
 Our extensive ESX host monitoring capabilities make sure you are fully aware of the status and performance of your host servers.
+This comprehensive ESX monitoring software enables you to,

 With OpManager's user-friendly interface, discovering all of the VMs under your ESX host becomes much easier!
 Just provide your ESX host's name/IP address, and OpManager automatically discovers all associated VMs and datastores under it.
 Even if you have different credentials configured across your VMs, you can discover the VMs and datastores in one click as long as you have those credentials pre-configured as credential profiles in OpManager.